 #1 – Who is on your Team?

-- Ideally, the team is fixed and each team member is 100% dedicated.
+- Ideally, the agile team is stable and each team member is 100% dedicated to just one team.
 If this is not the case, the Agile team should explain why not.

 - Team members should be identified by name.